Morocco Fly & Ride – FAQs

 1. What am I paying for exactly?

-All food (including bottled water), lodgings and fuel in Morocco for seven days and six nights, plus guiding and support for whatever problems may occur.
+All food (including bottled water), own room lodgings and fuel in Morocco for seven days and six nights, plus guiding and support for whatever problems may occur.

 • Cost of getting to and from the airport to our hotel (20-40 mins).